 You can check into one of our haunted hotels in San Diego, like Hotel del Coronado or Grand Colonial La Jolla.

-Take a self-guided tour through The Whaley House, arguably San Diego’s most haunted house located in Old Town — where you can also take a walk through El Campo Santo cemetery.
+Take a self-guided tour through The Whaley House, arguably San Diego’s most haunted house in Old Town — where you can also walk through El Campo Santo cemetery.

 Book the Old Town Trolley’s Ghost and Gravestones tour in the evening.
 It takes you to many of our spookiest sites and runs nightly.
 Check the schedule to book.